Since birth, Jordan had always been the picture of health. But when he turned 21 months old, that quickly changed.

-“I knew it was getting serious when he wouldn’t stand up,” said Michelle, Jordan’s mom.
-“At two in the morning, Jordan was flown to Children’s Medical Center in Dallas.
-We were in shock.”
+"I knew it was getting serious when he wouldn't stand up," says Michelle, Jordan's mom.
+"At two in the morning, Jordan was flown to Children's Medical Center in Dallas.
+We were in shock."

 Jordan was admitted to the Pediatric Intensive Care Unit (PICU) where doctors ran tests and diagnosed him with bacterial meningitis.

 Jordan was not waking up.
-An MRI showed why – he had suffered a series of mini strokes and was in a coma that would last 2 ½ months.
+An MRI showed why – he had suffered a series of mini strokes and was in a coma that would last two and a half months.